BallAerospace/COSMOS/_docs/tools.md

 * * *

-## Table Manager Configuration
+## Table Manager Configuration (COSMOS >= 3.9)

 Table definition files define the binary table format so the Table Manager tool knows how to create, load, and display the binary data file.
 Table definition files are expected to be placed in the config/tools/table_manager directory and have a .txt extension.
+NOTE: Table Manager was revised in COSMOS 3.9 to better match the structure of the command and telemetry definitions and thus the configurations files are NOT backwards compatible.

 ## Keywords: